broadinstitute/seqr/deploy/LOCAL_INSTALL_HELM.md

 have been added to.

 ## Enabling Clingen Allele Registration
-- Turning on this feature will register your variants within the Clingen Allele Registery, providing unique variant identifiers and enabling
+- Turning on this feature will register your variants within the Clingen Allele Registry, providing unique variant identifiers and enabling a "Classify" link on the saved variants page to the Variant Curation Interface and a few other small features.
 - You will first need to [register](https://reg.clinicalgenome.org/cg-prof/new) and receive a login and password.
 - Create a kubernetes secret called `pipeline-secrets` with your login and password embedded:
 ```bash